maykinmedia/open-product/docs/client-development/authentication.rst

 OpenID connect
 --------------

-To connect to Open Producten, you have received a jwt token which should be included in your request's HTTP headers:
+To connect to Open Product, you have received a jwt token which should be included in your request's HTTP headers:

 .. code-block:: none